IBM-Cloud/sandbox-benchmark-for-vpc/user-guide/sandbox-user-guide.md

 2. Create a Schematics workspace and deploy the IBM Cloud sandbox environment with the IBM-provided GitHub URL where the Terraform module exists.
 The repository located at
-   <https://github.com/IBM-Cloud/sandbox-benchmark-for-vpc.git> will be used in Schematics Workspace.
+   <https://github.com/IBM-Cloud/sandbox-benchmark-for-vpc> is used in Schematics Workspace.

 ![](./images/image2.png)

-3. After you create the sandbox workspace, provide the required inputs in the IBM Schematics for Terraform module and click "Apply plan" to deploy the sandbox environment.
-Here are the necessary input variables:
+3. After you create the sandbox workspace, provide the required inputs in the IBM Schematics for Terraform module and click "Apply plan" to deploy the sandbox environment:
    - **ibmcloud_api_key**: Obtain this value by completing the prerequisites.
    - **ibmcloud_ssh_key_name**: Obtain this value by completing the prerequisites.
-Additionally, download the SSH private key, which will be used to log in to the Bastion host.
+Additionally, download the SSH private key, which is used to log in to the bastion host.
    - **resource_group**: Obtain this value by completing the prerequisites.
-   - **personal_access_token**: Obtain this value by completing the prerequisites, Internal IBM use only.
+   - **personal_access_token**: Obtain this value by completing the prerequisites.
+Internal IBM use only
    - **zones**: `["us-south-1"]`
      Optionally, you can choose `us-south-2` or `us-south-3`.
-   - **remote_allowed_ips**: Your Public IP address, from which you intend to access the sandbox dashboard, should be provided in this format: `["PublicIP"]`.
+   - **remote_allowed_ips**: To access the sandbox dashboard, provide your current public IP address.
+If you're unsure how to find it, you can use an online service such as 'What is my IP' or consult your internet service provider.
+After you obtain your public IP address, format it as follows: `["PublicIP"]`.
    - **logdna_integration**: Set to `true`.
      You can choose false if you don't want LogDNA integration.
    - **logdna_plan**: Set to `lite`
      Valid options are `lite`, `7-day`, `14-day`, `30-day`, `hipaa`.
-   - **sandbox_ui_repo_url**: Set to `https://github.com/IBM-Cloud/sandbox-benchmark-dashboard-for-vpc/archive/main.zip`
+   - **sandbox_ui_repo_url**: Set to `https://github.com/IBM-Cloud/sandbox-benchmark-dashboard-for-vpc/archive/refs/heads/main.zip`
-   - **sandbox_uipassword**: Provide the sandbox dashboard password
+   - **sandbox_uipassword**: Provide the sandbox dashboard password.

-   The repository located at <https://github.com/IBM-Cloud/sandbox-benchmark-dashboard-for-vpc.git> will be used for setting up the sandbox dashboard application.
+   The repository located at <https://github.com/IBM-Cloud/sandbox-benchmark-dashboard-for-vpc> is used for setting up the sandbox dashboard application.

+   **NOTE:** For sensitive data, it is recommended to check the "Sensitive" box.

 ![](./images/image3.png)

 4. After a successful "Apply plan", you get the sandbox **access_info** command in the Terraform output.
 You can use the **access_info** command in your local terminal and access the sandbox environment from your browser.
-See the following sample access_info command output:
+See the following sample `access_info` command output:

    `ssh -i [SSHKeyPath] -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -L 38080:[DashboardIP]:80 root@[BastionHostIP]`

-   SSHKeyPath would be ssh-key private key path which you have passed in Terraform module to access the Bastion host.
-If you don't have any ssh-key created/downloaded before, you can create one ssh-key first and use the same key for sandbox environment.
+   SSHKeyPath is a private SSH key path that you passed in the Terraform module to access the bastion host.
+If you don't have any SSH keys created or downloaded, you can create an SSH key and use the same key for the sandbox environment.

-    > NOTE: Don't attach Public IP (FIP) to the dashboard VSI to access the sandbox without
+    > NOTE: Don't attach public IP (FIP) to the dashboard VSI to access the sandbox without the
-    > Bastion host. **The setup of the sandbox application will take approximately 15 minutes
+    > bastion host. **The setup of the sandbox application will take approximately 15 minutes
-    > after the apply plan shows successful.** You can view the logs in LogDNA instance also.
+    > after the apply plan shows successful.** You can view the logs in LogDNA instance.
 See
     > [View LogDNA Logs](https://cloud.ibm.com/docs/log-analysis?topic=log-analysis-launch)

     After the command runs successfully, the tunnel is set up between the local machine and the